 Usually you will learn React with a bundler like Vite.
 While the bundler disappears in the background, you will learn how to create a client-side routed/rendered SPA with React.

 These days many React beginners are unsure about learning React as a library though, because the current narrative tells us about frameworks.
-While I agree that the way forward will be fully-integrated frameworks, you are not learning anything wrong when focusing on React and its fundamentals first.
+While I agree that one potential way forward will be fully-integrated frameworks, you are not learning anything wrong when focusing on React and its fundamentals first.

 Beginners will also not miss out on SSR, because that's just another skill on top.
 There will also be plenty of React jobs with applications running without a framework.
 In the future you may be blessed having the historical knowledge of how to create client-side applications which consume remote tRPC/REST/GraphQL APIs.
 It will be a fundamental skill -- especially working with APIs.